 What is a VUL?

-Another kind of permanent life insurance is the whole life policy such as AXA’s Assure.
-Actually, VUL and whole life policy/Assure are almost the same because they both mature.
+Another kind of permanent life insurance is the whole life policy.
+Actually, VUL and whole life policy are almost the same because they both mature.
 Once the person insured hits a certain age, the policy stops.
 They also both have a savings component.
 Whole life policy/Assure has guaranteed cash value which grows over time.
 It can be released by surrendering the plan (terms apply).
 Policyholders can also borrow money against their cash value.

 VUL on the other hand earns through the non-guaranteed returns of investment fund.
 Because there is no way to predict the returns, your saving varies almost daily.
 This savings component from VUL, which is called account value, is derived from a portion of the premium.
 That is, not everything that you pay goes to paying insurance and fees.
 A part of it is put into a fund of your choice.

 In short, VUL has death benefits and living benefits.
 The death benefit, which is the sum insured, may be paid out when the person insured dies on the condition that the policy is deemed valid.

 The living benefit is the account value from the savings component.
 In most cases, insurers would compare between the sum insured and account value when deciding how much to give out in case of unexpected death.
 Usually, the amount of the benefit is whichever is higher between the two.
 So, there’s a possible situation where your beneficiaries can receive more than the original coverage that you signed up for.
 Some companies even allow partial withdrawal of your account value – subject to terms, of course.